discrete-notes/discrete-notes.github.io/_posts/2021-04-30-notes-graph-stuff.md

 ## Graph burning

 I saw [a preprint](https://arxiv.org/pdf/2003.07746.pdf) on the arxiv about "graph burning", and it made me curious.
-The graph burning if the following process.
+Graph burning is the following process.
 You have time steps, and at each time-step:

-* you can chose an arbitrary vertex to burn
+* you can choose an arbitrary vertex to burn
 * a vertex that has burned before burns its neighbors.

 ![](../assets/graph-burning-1.png){: .center-image width="60%"}